 In connection with this offering, we adopted a 2016 Incentive Award Plan, or the 2016 Plan, to facilitate the grant of cash and equity incentives to our directors, employees (including our named executive officers) and consultants and to enable our company to obtain and retain the services of these individuals, which we believe is essential to our long-term success.
-Following the effective date of our 2016 Plan, we will not make any further grants under our 2008 Plan.
+We will not make any further grants under our 2008 Plan.
 However, the 2008 Plan will continue to govern the terms and conditions of the outstanding awards granted under it.
 For additional information about the 2016 Plan, please see the section titled "2016 Incentive Award Plan" below.